AdaCore/training_material/courses/ada_essentials/quiz/genericity_limited_type/quiz.rst

 B. ``procedure P is new G_P (Int, Rec)``
 C. ``procedure P is new G_P (Rec, Rec)``
 D. :answermono:`procedure P is new G_P (Int, Int)`

+.. container:: animate

+   Actual for formal :ada:`L` can be anything, so it's not a problem.

+   :ada:`Rec` contains a :ada:`limited` component, so it is more restrictive than formal :ada:`P`